 My problem was, I listened to too many so called ‘gurus’ and got caught up in all the hype.
 Always thinking they were smarter than me as their systems were very complex, and therefore must be better than anything I could come up with.
 So for a few years, I bounced around different systems, blowing accounts and generally giving back any profits I had managed to obtain.
 There were both good times and bad times.
 But I never gave up.

 I soon realized that some of the ‘gurus’ were actually the real deal, so I started to pay attention to them and see what they had to offer.
 In the meantime, I became smarter with my money management, got out of the day trading habit and generally simplified my trading methods so they were easy to implement and explain.
 I have also dabbled with building my own trading robots with mixed success and use them at times to assist me with my trading.
 I generally prefer to manually manage a trade once I am in as I find the human brain can perform a lot better than a robot that works on certain inputs.
-After constantly looking at Forex charts for the last 13 years or so, I have a pretty good idea of patterns etc, and generally have a fair idea of what may happen next on a chart.
+After constantly looking at Forex charts for the last 16 years, I have a pretty good idea of patterns etc, and generally have a fair idea of what may happen next on a chart.
 A trading robot just can’t do this.

 These days, I make a living from trading Forex, trading mainly off the 4hr or Daily charts.
 I can live anywhere in the world I choose, as long as I have internet access.
 My systems are simple but they are profitable overall, which at the end of the day, is all that matters.
 I love trading Forex and I see it as having a huge potential to make some serious income.
 It is not as easy as some would make you believe, but if you keep it simple, control your money management, and be consistent, then there is no reason that you too shouldn’t succeed in the world of Forex trading.